slice-project/slice-examples/README.md

-# SLICE Example implementations Repository (master branch) #
+# SLICE Example implementations Repository #
-> This is SLICE Example implementations repository.
+> This is SLICE Example implementations repository. (currently in master branch)

 > Each branch has example implmentation of SLICE framework